it985/my-stars/README.md

 *   [go-ldap/ldap](https://github.com/go-ldap/ldap) - Basic LDAP v3 functionality for the GO programming language.

-*   [goodrain/rainbond](https://github.com/goodrain/rainbond) - No need to know Kubernetes' cloud native application management platform
+*   [goodrain/rainbond](https://github.com/goodrain/rainbond) - A container platform that needs no Kubernetes learning, Build, deploy, and scale apps on Kubernetes, no K8s expertise needed, all in a graphical platform.

 *   [cilium/ebpf](https://github.com/cilium/ebpf) - ebpf-go is a pure-Go library to read, modify and load eBPF programs and attach them to various hooks in the Linux kernel.